Picking

-Picking of goods is the merging of items from the total quantity into one order.
-The warehouse management system controls the withdrawals from the storage bins using various picking methods.
+Picking goods means combining items from the total quantity into an order.
+The warehouse management system controls the withdrawals from the storage compartments using various picking methods.

-In the article you will find not only the definition or meaning, but also important information about the picking methods and picking times.
+In the article you will not only find the definition or meaning of order picking, but also important information about picking methods and picking times.

 Picking at a glance